 What’s a turtle cleaning station?

-There are several turtle cleaning stations in Hawaii where turtles like to gather and get their shells, nooks and crannies cleaned by small marine fish.
-These particular turtles at Aweoweo Beach Park stayed at this rock for hours on end and while I’m no expert, turtles would leave and new ones would join the party as the day went on.
-At one point I saw 5 turtles all at once!
+There are several turtle cleaning stations in Hawaii where turtles like to gather and get cleaned up.
+Small fish come right up to the turtles and pick out pests in hard-to-reach areas on the turtles.
+The turtles at Aweoweo Beach Park like to hover at this particular rock.
+At one point I saw 5 turtles at once!

 Find the big, round rock at Aweoweo Beach Park